 -Computer Shopper, USA

-In 2009, Kaihua Electronics started manufacturing Cherry MX’s # 1 rival, Kailh switches.
+In 2009, Kaihua Electronics started manufacturing Cherry MX’s current rival, Kailh switches.

 In the beginning, Kailh switches were simply regarded as copycats of Cherry MX.
-They didn’t seem to hit that sweet spot that Cherry did.
 To put it bluntly, they were crap.

-They then got their big break when they partnered with Razer and manufactured the Razer switches.
-After several years, they started improving and innovating, and made a name for themselves.
+They only got their big break when they, along with other switch manufacturing companies, partnered with Razer and created the Razer switches.
+After several years, they started improving and innovating and made a name for themselves.

 Besides the Kailh Traditional switches, they now offer Kailh Speed switches, Kailh Box switches, Kailh Low Profiles, and many others.
-Kailh Speed switches are known for their shorter activation point and very light pressure force.
+Kailh Speed switches are known for their shorter activation points and light pressure force.
 Kailh Box switches feature a boxed stem, designed to be dust and water resistant.

 We were very fortunate to visit Kaihua Electronics in Dongguan, China.
 And we couldn’t have been more amazed.
-Who would’ve known this so-called “copycats” would have a one of the most sophisticated factories we’ve ever seen!
+Who would’ve known this so-called “copycats” would have one of the most sophisticated factories that we’ve ever seen!
 The quality control facilities were first-class and their standards didn’t tolerate anything less than perfect.
-We were mind-blown by how they operated.
+How they operated was mind-blowingly impressive.
 True enough, their regard for high quality is very much reflected in their products.

 Gateron switches are common among keyboard enthusiasts, especially in Europe.
 They are manufactured by Huizhou Gateron Electronic Technology Co., Ltd., which was established in 2000.

 Gateron switches also have the MX stem.
-Some people prefer them over the “scratchy” Cherry MX switches.
-Because of their popularity in the community, Gateron even produced another line of exceptional switches, Zealio, dedicated for Zeal PC.
+Some people prefer them over the arguably “scratchy” Cherry MX switches.
+Because of Gateron’s popularity in the community, they even produced another line of exceptional switches, Zealio, dedicated for Zeal PC.

-Gateron was also one of the switches that we were thinking of shipping with the Dygma Raise.
-But when we visited Gateron’s factory in our trip to China, we weren’t that impressed.
+Gateron was one of the switches that we were thinking of shipping with the Dygma Raise.
+But when we visited their factory during our trip to China, we weren’t that impressed.
 They lacked the high quality control that we saw in Kaihua.
-So it was after that trip that we decided to go with Cherry MX and Kailh switches.
+So it was after that trip that we decided to sell the Raise with Cherry MX and Kailh switches.

-Matias began in 1989 in Toronto.
+Matias was founded in 1989 in Toronto.
 They’ve always been in the business of manufacturing keyboards both for Mac and PC.
 But it wasn’t until 2004 that their Tactile Pro 3 got recognized in Macworld as the “Best Old-School Keyboard”.
 The switches they used were Alps switches.

 In the late 80’s and through the 90’s, Alps Electric Co. was regarded as how we see Cherry Corporation today.
 Most keyboards then used Alps switches.
 Now, Alps Electric no longer produces keyboard switches but the Alps name is still used to denote the stem type on the switch.

 Outemu switches are made by Dongguan Gaote Electronics Co.
-Their switches are identical to Cherry MX and are the last copycats competing in the market.
+Their switches are the most identical to Cherry MX.
 They even have the same characteristics corresponding to the same color schemes as the MX ones.
-But like other key switch manufacturer, Outemu also has their own line of switches, Outemu Ice, which has transparent base, like the Zealio switches.
+But like any other key switch manufacturer, Outemu also has its own line of switches such as Outemu Ice, which also has a transparent base like the Zealio switches.

 Razer Inc. is an American gaming hardware manufacturing company established in 2005.
 It’s almost impossible to search for any gaming peripheral without bumping into Razer.

-In 2014, Razer teamed up with Kaihua to develop the Razer mechanical switches, which were then installed on the Razer BlackWidow series.
-Since then, Razer have also developed their own production lines of gaming switches and introduced hybrids such as the Razer Opto-Mechanical switches and Razer Mecha-Membrane.
+In 2014, Razer teamed up with Kaihua, Greentech, and TTC to develop the Razer mechanical switches, which were then installed on the Razer BlackWidow series.
+Since then, Razer has also developed their own production lines of gaming switches and introduced hybrids such as the Razer Opto-Mechanical switches and Razer Mecha-Membrane.